Apollo013/MEANStack_ContactsList/README.md

 A very simple RESTful project demonstrating MEAN architecture with CRUD operations.
 This is a simple one page app that lists contacts and also allows you to Create, Edit & delete contacts.

+N.B.
+The 'node_modules' folder was not uploaded to GitHub.
+Instead just run 'npm install'.

+---

+### MongoDB

+You can install and configure MongoDB using the links provided below.

+I named the database 'contactdb', (you will need to change this in server.js if you decide to go with something else).

+To insert data into the db from 'cmd', just type in ...

+  db.contactdb.insert(
+  [
+    {
+      name: 'Tom',
+      email: 'tom@gmail.com,
+      number: '111-1111-111'
+    },
+    {
+      name: 'mary',
+      email: 'mary@gmail.com,
+      number: '222-2222-222'
+    },
+    {
+      name: 'Jane',
+      email: 'jane@gmail.com,
+      number: '333-3333-333'
+    }
+  ])

 ---

 Built with VS CODE